 You even catered to my personal desires.
 In the summer of 1973, I had a whirlwind romance with Charlotte Brandenburg.
 Charlotte was the daughter of the couple who came to hold a Super Summer Bible Rally (VBS) at Trinity.
 For one solid week, we spent every day with each other.
 I was smitten with Charlotte.

 Later that same year you planned a youth outing to the Troy Baptist Temple, the church Charlotte attended.
 We went to see the movie, A Thief in the Night, but my real reason for going was to see Charlotte.

-When it came time to leave I lingered as long as possible, I didn’t want to leave Charlotte.
-Finally, I heard a voice the said, Gerencser, get on the bus (for some reason you liked to call me by my last name).
-As I came hand-in-hand with Charlotte to the bus you turned a way for a moment and told me to get it over with.
+When it came time to leave, I lingered as long as possible — I didn’t want to leave Charlotte.
+Finally, I heard a voice that said, Gerencser, get on the bus (for some reason you liked to call me by my last name).
+As I came hand-in-hand with Charlotte to the bus you turned away for a moment and told me to get it over with.
 I quickly kissed Charlotte goodbye and that was the last time I saw her.
-We wrote back and forth for a few months but, like all such relationships, our relationship died due to a lack of proximity.
+We wrote back and forth for a few months but, like all such relationships, ours died due to a lack of proximity.

 I remember when this or that person in the youth group got in trouble.
 You and Reva were there to help them pick up the pieces of their lives.
 You were a kind, compassionate man.

 I remember you helping us get a singing group started.
 I still remember singing the song Yesterday during a church service (YouTube video of Cathedral Quartet singing this song).
 I also remember you singing Fill My Cup Lord.
 Polly and I sang this same song for many years in most every church I pastored.